mungitoperrito/mungitoperrito.github.io/sample_pages/index.md

 # Sample Pages

-These pdf files are copies of pages I wrote for work.
+These PDF files are copies of published pages that I wrote for work.

 Weaviate

-- [Technical discussion and
+- [Technical discussion and system recommendations](./weaviate..compression..2024-09-26..01.pdf)
-  recommendations](./weaviate..compression..2024-09-26..01.pdf)
 - [Internal
   procedures](./weaviate..release-note-update-steps..2024-07-05..01.pdf)